-- 2.2 Business planning is taking place against a backdrop of financial uncertainty.
-In the absence of an Executive and Assembly the Permanent Secretary of the Department for Communities has allocated £25.581 million of resource funding to Libraries NI for 2018/19, 4% less than the initial 2017/18 baseline budget position.
-Consequently, a Spending Plan was prepared on the basis of a 4% reduction and a series of planning assumptions about cost increases and additional pressures.
-This allocation results in a reduction of £1.066 million compared with the initial budget for 2017/18 and of approximately £3.207 million compared with the final budget for 2017/18.
-A series of in year allocations in 2017/18 provided a welcome boost to the stock and property maintenance budgets, and facilitated some voluntary severances.
-Further information about finance appears in Section 5. - 2.3 It is not possible to maintain previous levels of service provision with this level of funding.
-Libraries NI will, nevertheless, seek to manage the challenges presented by reduced funding in ways that minimise impacts on both the level and quality of services we provide.
+2.2 Business planning is taking place against a backdrop of financial uncertainty.

+In the absence of an Executive and Assembly the Permanent Secretary of the funding to Libraries NI for 2019/20, 2.9% more than the initial 2018/19 allocation.
+A series of in year allocations in 2018/19 provided a welcome boost to the stock, staffing and property maintenance budgets however the 2019/20 baseline budget allocation represents a reduction of some £2.201 million compared with the final budget position for 2018/19.
+Taking account of a series of planning assumptions about cost increases and additional pressures anticipated to materialise in 2019/20 a spending plan was prepared on the basis of this initial allocation.
+Further information about finance appears in Section 5.

+Department for Communities has allocated £26.165 million of resource

+2.3 Maintaining previous levels of service provision with this level of funding continues to present significant challenges.
+Libraries NI will, nevertheless, seek to manage the challenges presented by constrained funding in ways that minimise impacts on both the level and quality of services we provide.